How much does each generation owe?

 Credit counseling is typically offered by non-profit organizations and you can speak with a professional online, over the phone or in person.
 Some may even offer free services.

-A credit counselor can put you on a personalized debt management plan, where you’ll make monthly payments to the organization — which will in turn make the separate payments to your various creditors.
+A credit counselor can put you on a personalized debt management plan, where you’ll make monthly payments to the organization — which will in turn make payments to your various creditors.
 The credit counselor can also negotiate with your creditors to extend your repayment periods or lower your interest rates.

 You’ll need to collect any documents that would give a credit counselor a clear picture of your financial situation, like your income, debt, expenses and assets.